 Each school has a leadership team that meets regularly and is responsible for developing school wide improvement planning in which data is regularly reviewed, program implementation is monitored, and as needed, program components are adjusted to ensure all students meet the state's academic achievement standards.
 Additionally, the school system collects and analyzes individual student data in order to determine which students are at risk for not reaching grade level standards.
 After students are identified as "at risk" they are referred to the student support team and an individual plan is developed, and the student receives additional supplemental instruction.
 The parent is also provided information regarding their child's progress.
+If a student in kindergarten-third grade show a consistent deficiency in reading, a Student Reading Improvement Plan (SRIP) are developed for teachers to follow.
 Our homeless students are identified by school guidance counselors and then referred to our Homeless Liaison.
 Services are then made available through McKinney Vento funds to include academic assistance, and tutoring.
 EL students are supported through ESL classes and the individualized EL plan through state, local and federal funds.
-Also, federal funds are utilized to employee additional staff to provide supplemental support in reading and mathematics in all schools.
-In addition, federal funds are used to hire additional instructional coaches at each school and vertical alignment teams are formed to ensure maximum curriculum alignment with the Alabama Course of Study.
-Supplemental staff assistance involves providing students with support in order to assist them in attaining grade level standards, overcome academic deficiencies and the acquiring of essential skills.
+Also, federal funds are utilized to employ additional staff to provide supplemental support in reading and mathematics in all schools.
+In addition, federal funds are used to hire additional instructional coaches at each school and Reading School Instructional Team (RSIT) and Math School Instructional Teams (MSIT) are formed to ensure maximum curriculum alignment with the Alabama Course of Study.
+Supplemental staff assistance involves providing students with support in order to assist them in attaining grade level standards, overcoming academic deficiencies, and acquiring of essential skills.
 Supplemental assistance is provided in the classroom setting, small group or individual setting, and/or technology-based instruction.
-Also, students have access to additional computer based research based programs after school hours.
+Also, students have access to additional computer-based, research-based programs after school hours.
 Additionally, at the high school level, virtual classes are offered and a credit recovery program that allows students to retake a course while still advancing in the curriculum.